Susquehanna International Group: Allegations of front-running client accounts

-In 2009, the California Public Employees' Retirement System led a class action lawsuit against Susquehanna and other broker-dealers, including Goldman Sachs, Bank of America, Van der Moolen, and others, for improperly executing trades for their dealer accounts ahead of their clients.
-The lawsuit reached a settlement in 2012, when the defendants, including Susquehanna, agreed to a $18.5 million settlement.
+In 2009, the California Public Employees' Retirement System led a class action lawsuit against Susquehanna and other broker-dealers, including Goldman Sachs, Bank of America, and Van der Moolen, for improperly executing trades for their dealer accounts ahead of their clients.
+The lawsuit was settled in 2012, when the defendants, including Susquehanna, agreed to pay $18.5 million.

 Allegations of spoofing stock

 In 2022, Northwest Biotherapeutics claimed in a suit filed in a Manhattan federal court that Susquehanna, Citadel Securities, Virtu Financial, and other market making firms engaged in repeated spoofing that drove Northwest's share price downward.
 The case was dismissed in 2024.